 Concussion Resources

 Concussions are defined as a mild traumatic brain injury (MTBI) that alters the function of the brain.
-A MTBI can occur at any point during trainings or games as a direct force/blow to the head or body from contact with the ground, the ball, or another player that causes a force to the head that bounces the brain uncontrollably inside of the skull.
-A fall where the player lands on his/her head can result in a MTBI, as well.
-If at any time a BRSC player suffers a blowto the head or body, they should be immediately removed from play and should not return to play until s/he is evaluated by an ATC or other appropriate health care provider.
-If there is no health care professional present,and there is uncertainty about ifthe player has suffered a concussion, the player should be held out until they can be evaluated by an appropriate health care professional.
+A MTBI can occur at any point during training or games as a direct force/blow to the head or body from contact with the ground, the ball, or another player that causes a force to be transmitted to the brain.
+If at any time a BRSC player suffers a blow to the head or body, they should be immediately removed from play and should not return to play until s/he is evaluated by an athletic trainer or other appropriate health care provider.
+If there is no health care professional present, and there is uncertainty about if the player has suffered a concussion, the player should be held out until an appropriate health care professional can evaluate them.

 INITIAL EVALUATION / MANAGEMENT

-When a BRSC athlete is suspected of having sustained a concussion, they will be removed from play immediately, and evaluated by BRSC medical staff (e.g. ATC and/or a BROC physician, if available).
+BRSC requires its competitive coaches to complete HEADS UP to Youth Sports: Online Concussion Training.
+When a BRSC competitive program athlete is suspected of having sustained a concussion, they will be removed from play immediately, and evaluated by BRSC medical staff (e.g. athletic trainer and/or a physician, if available).
 A loss of consciousness is not necessary for the player to be concussed.
-The concussion evaluation will consist of a standardized acute concussion evaluation tool such as the SCAT3 or SCAT5(will be implemented in 2018/2019 season).
-All players suspected of having suffered a concussion must be seen by a physician.
-All assessments, including daily assessments once a diagnosis of concussion has been made, and all components of the Return to Play (RTP) protocol, should be documented and included in the player’s medical record.
-Once the player has been initially evaluated, and the player is diagnosed with a concussion, he or she will not be permitted to return to play on the same day
+The concussion evaluation can include an evaluation of cognitive status, memory, concentration, balance, proprioception, and more.
+Once the player has been evaluated and is diagnosed with a concussion by BRSC medical staff, he or she will not be permitted to return to play on the same day.
+A physician or other qualified healthcare provider must see all players who have been diagnosed with a concussion.

 POST EVALUATION / MANAGEMENT